ryudokung/Project-0/_bmad-output/ui-ux-bible.md

 - **The "Gasp" Moment:** For **Relic** or **Singularity** items, a full-screen splash art (AI-generated) is revealed with a dramatic sound effect and a "DNA Sequence" animation.
 - **Pity Tracker:** A subtle "Signal Strength" bar at the bottom shows how close the player is to a guaranteed high-tier drop.

-## 9. Mothership Systems HUD
+## 9. The Bastion Systems HUD
-The Mothership interface must clearly distinguish between the two independent engineering paths:
+The Bastion interface must clearly distinguish between the two independent engineering paths:

 ### 9.1 Teleport Interface (Dimensional)
 - **Visuals:** Distorted, "glitchy" blue/purple UI elements.